bem-archive/bem-articles/smartcd/smartcd.en.md

 </div>
 <!--(End) Article author block-->

-This article is based on: «[Using the local installed tools from the comandline](http://clubs.ya.ru/bem/replies.xml?item_no=2231)» (Russian only) posted at Я.ру.
+This article is based on: «[Using the local installed tools from the comandline](http://clubs.ya.ru/bem/replies.xml?item_no=2231)» (Russian only) posted at Ya.ru.